 |March 2014||Version 4.0 of GOTS is published|

-Since its introduction in 2006 by the International Working Group on Global Organic Textile Standard, the GOTS has gained universal recognition, led to abolishment of numerous previous similar standards of limited application and has become - with more than 3000 certified textile processing, manufacturing and trading operators in more than 60 countries and an abundance of certified products - the leading standard for the processing of textile goods using organic fibres, including environmentally oriented technical as well as social criteria.
+Since its introduction in 2006 by the International Working Group on Global Organic Textile Standard, the GOTS has gained universal recognition, led to abolishment of numerous previous similar standards of limited application and has become the leading standard for the processing of textile goods using organic fibres, including environmentally oriented technical as well as social criteria.

 The entities participating in the certification system include processing, manufacturing as well trading companies of the entire textile supply chain from small-scale units up to the largest vertical integrated enterprises mainly producing for the North American, European and Japanese sales markets.
 Beside the members of the four IWG parties an enormous demand is especially created by leading retailers and brands in garments that are produced and certified according to the GOTS.
 The first large-scale enterprise that committed towards the GOTS was the US based and word-wide largest retailer Wal-Mart followed by various competitors and brands.